Terrencezzz/Twice-Treasured/items/report.md

 ## Application Description

-*[What is your application, what does it do?
-Include photos or diagrams if necessary]*

-*Here is a pet specific application example*

-*PetBook is a social media application specifically targetting pet owners... it provides... certified practitioners, such as veterians are indicated by a label next to their profile...*

 **Twice Treasured** is a platform designed for buying and selling new and second-hand items.
 With Twice Treasured, users can:

 - Browse and search for products of interest, and communicate with sellers anytime, anywhere.